avishmadaan/iNotebook/README.md

 # iNotebook #

-Its a notes app built on react to help users manager their to do list.
+Its a notes app built on react to help users manager their task list.

 ## Features